Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105.md

 !!!Note
         If you are using 3.5inch HDD drives with the ODYSSEY – X86J4105, make sure to use a DC power supply of 12V@2A or Type-C power supply of 15V@2A.

+!!!Note
+        You can power the X86 using a power bank, but you need to make sure to use a power bank with USB PD protocol and connect via USB C. Also, you can seamlessly switch between USB C power and DC power with no issue.

 ## Hardware Overview

 ![](https://files.seeedstudio.com/wiki/ODYSSEY-X86J4105864/img/X86-08-n.png)